jundalisay/superb/content/en/research/poincare/science/chapter-05b.md

 just mentioned, he would have to conclude that space is both Euclidean and non-Euclidean.
-Suppose, for in- stance, that we have a large sphere of radius R, and that its temperature decreases from the centre to the surfacescience and hypothesis 96 of the sphere according to the law of which I spoke when I was describing the non-Euclidean world.
+Suppose, for in- stance, that we have a large sphere of radius R, and that its temperature decreases from the centre to the surface of the sphere according to the law of which I spoke when I was describing the non-Euclidean world.

 We might have bodies whose dilatation is negligible, and which would behave as ordinary invariable solids; and, on the other hand, we might have very dilatable bodies, which would behave as non-Euclidean solids.

-We might have two dou- ble pyramids oabcdef gh and o 0 a 0 b 0 c 0 d 0 e 0 f 0 g 0 h 0 , and two tri- angles αβγ and α 0 β 0 γ 0 .
+We might have two double pyramids oabcdef gh and o 0 a 0 b 0 c 0 d 0 e 0 f 0 g 0 h 0 , and two tri-
+angles αβγ and α 0 β 0 γ 0 .
 The first double pyramid would be rectilinear, and the second curvilinear.
 The trian- gle αβγ would consist of undilatable matter, and the other of very dilatable matter.
 We might therefore make our first observations with the double pyramid o 0 a 0 h 0 and the triangle α 0 β 0 γ 0 .

 And then the experiment would seem to show—first, that Euclidean geometry is true, and then that it is false.
-Hence, experiments have reference not to space but to bodies. supplement.
+Hence, experiments have reference not to space but to bodies.

+supplement.

 8. To round the matter off, I ought to speak of a very